 - Regularly Scan Your Networks for Vulnerabilities

 Web vulnerabilities are prevalent: in 2016, 76% of scanned websites had vulnerabilities and over 229,000 attacks were blocked per day.
 If you regularly scan your networks for vulnerabilities, you can detect threats sooner and move faster to prevent attacks.
 Read Symantec’s report for a full understanding of internet security threats.

 - Use a P2PE Validated Solution to Keep Credit Card Data Off Your Network

 We talk a lot about point-to-point encryption (P2PE), but this is because it is crucial for protecting payment data from being exposed and intercepted by hackers.
 If you use a PCI-Validated P2PE solution, then you can keep credit card data off of your network completely, which not only protects payment data from exposure, but can also reduce your PCI compliance efforts.
-Only P2PE solutions listed on the PCI SSC website are PCI-Validated.
+Only P2PE solutions listed on the PCI Security Standards Council website are PCI-Validated.

 - Use Service Providers To Directly Process Cardholder Data

 Most healthcare organizations today offer a multichannel approach to patient payments, which means they make online payments available to their patients.
 You must make sure that you are protecting payment card data that travels via this channel as well.
 Instead of touching cardholder data on your website for even a split second, leverage the InstaMed Secure Token to deliver a seamless and secure online consumer payment experience within your existing online experience with cardholder data never touching your servers.

 I hope that you find these tips useful and that they help prepare you for a very safe and secure 2018.
 I’ll leave you with the message that the Christmas Tree EXEC left for us 30 years ago, and I sincerely hope that none of you experience computer worms or any malware this holiday season: